anneschmidtco/privacydynamics/site/pages/product.md

   - title: "### Fast Setup & </br>Ongoing Results"
     description: Automations and tools that enable seamless integration into data stacks (speed)
-  - title: "### Seamless Integration"
+  - title: |
-    description: Privacy Dynamics doesn’t slow down your process at all.
-We seamless integrate into your automations and tools and are a quick added step to providing you with anonymized, privacy-safe, data for you to continue working with.
+      ### Out-of-the-Box Integration
+    description: Privacy Dynamics integrates with your existing tech stack without any custom setup required.
+Easily connect our system to your data and begin running the tool in minutes.
     image: /uploads/integration.svg
 integrations:
   - image: /uploads/image-14.png